 It’s a handy technique for resolving nightmares, for example, but it must be done in the right circumstances.
 Changing the ending of a real life event through a dream isn’t always the best way to come to terms with it.
 Seeking professional help in these cases can be useful.

 Regular lucid dreaming can take time and practice, so don’t be disappointed if you don’t have lucid dreams as often as you’d like or have tried to become lucid but have been unsuccessful.

-There are techniques you can try (information available soon) but it’s important to consider why you want to lucid dream and what you want to achieve – ideally under the guidance of a teacher.
+There are techniques you can try (I recommend books by Charlie Morley) but it’s important to consider why you want to lucid dream and what you want to achieve – ideally under the guidance of a teacher.
 You can allow your mind to roam freely in dreams which of themselves can tackle problems and find answers.
 Your dreams can be useful to you, without telling them how you want them to end, but lucid dreaming can certainly help take charge of their content if you want to, and under proper instruction.

 You may have “woken up” in a dream but believed you were awake, then actually woken up.
 This type of dream within a dream was the basis behind much of the plot in the movie “Inception” and may feel like a nightmare (there is also the idea of mutual dreaming – where two people can experience the same dream at the same time).
 Depending on how this dream pans out can suggest whether or not you’re going through a period of stress (e.g. If what “wakes” you in the dream is frightening, for you to then realise that as also a dream) so it’s worth paying attention to that when you wake up.